Can I say these are The Best Small Batch Brown Butter Chocolate Chip Cookies? Yes, yes I can.

 For the Brown Butter

-- Place 5 tablespoons (70 g) butter in a small sauce pan and melt over medium heat.
+• Place 5 tablespoons (70 g) butter in a small sauce pan and melt over medium heat.
 Once melted, crank up the heat to medium high.
 Stand by, continuously stirring and watching.
 Small golden bits will start to settle on the bottom of the pan.
-Once this happens, take it off the heat and pour into a medium, heat-safe bowl to cool until closer to room temperature, but still liquid.
-(For more details on browning butter, check out my How to Perfectly Brown Butter tutorial)
+Once this happens, take it off the heat and pour into a heat-safe, large bowl to cool until closer to room temperature, but still liquid.

 For the Cookie Dough